fccm/OCamlSDL2/examples/README.txt

 - ex_mv_sprite_surf.ml : displays a simple sprite moving in the window, using the "Surface" module.
 - ex_mv_sprite_rend.ml : does the same than "ex_mv_sprite_surf.ml" but
-      using the new "Render" api.
+      using the new "Render" API.
 - ex_cpu_count.ml : prints in the terminal the number of CPU.
 - ex_event.ml : opens a window and prints in the terminal every events that occure in this window.